Recruitment Process Flowchart

 - Connect boxes with arrows to show the order of tasks.
+Add text to your arrows to clarify the path processes and choices.
 If you need to include alternative paths, such as one process for a candidate who accepts the job offer and another process for a candidate who doesn’t accept the offer, use diamonds to show those decision points.

 - Use diamond shapes to show decision points (for example, if you need to include alternative paths, such as one process for a candidate who accepts the job offer and another process for a candidate who doesn't accept the offer).

 - Color-code your flowchart to make it easier to read and denote the different phases of the process.
 But don't go overboard – only use three or fewer colors to avoid confusion and muddying the process.

 - Share your flowchart with the right stakeholders to keep everyone updated as more people are added to the recruitment process.